hashicorp/nomad-guides/application-deployment/redis/README.md

 ## Step 5: Nomad GUI
 Make sure the redis job was deployed in the Nomad GUI.
 You will need to authenitcate using an appropriate nomad acl token.

-If using This repo's vagrantfile check: http://localhost:4646/ui/jobs  (try 5646 or 6646 depending on leader)
+If using this repo's vagrantfile check: http://localhost:4646/ui/jobs  (try 5646 or 6646 depending on leader)
 ![](https://raw.githubusercontent.com/hashicorp/nomad-guides/master/assets/Nomad_GUI_redis.png)

 ## Step 6: Consul GUI
 See the registered tasks in the Consul GUI.

-If using This repo's vagrantfile check: http://localhost:8500/ui/#/dc1/services
+If using this repo's vagrantfile check: http://localhost:8500/ui/#/dc1/services
 ![](https://raw.githubusercontent.com/hashicorp/nomad-guides/master/assets/Consul_GUI_redis.png)